 Dream question: “I dream about long lost friends and relatives only to see them or hear from them the next day.
 This has happened to me on several occasions and it occurred that is is more than mere coincidence.
 Are there are any other cases and is there any science behind it?”

 The subject of predictive dreaming is fascinating.
 Like most unexplained phenomenon, it would be great if we could prove its existence with hard evidence under a controlled study.
-That said, it’s happened to you, it’s happened to me and many, many people I’ve met over the years.

 The International Association for the Study of Dreams (IASD) acknowledges from research there are many impressive accounts from reliable sources which relate specifically to unlikely or unexpected events which have been dreamt about and then taken place.
 Those that have these types of dream often report that the dream itself simply “feels” different.